pyeventsourcing/esdbclient/README.md

 recorded event at the specified commit position will NOT be included in the sequence of recorded events that are received.

-To accomplish "exactly once" processing of recorded events in a downstream component, the commit position of a recorded event should be recorded atomically and uniquely along with the result of processing recorded events, for example in the same database as materialised views when implementing eventually-consistent CQRS, or in the same database as a downstream analytics or reporting or archiving application.
+To accomplish "exactly-once" processing of recorded events in a downstream component when using a catch-up subscription, the commit position of a recorded event should be recorded atomically and uniquely along with the result of processing recorded events, for example in the same database as materialised views when implementing eventually-consistent CQRS, or in the same database as a downstream analytics or reporting or archiving application.
 By recording the commit position of recorded events atomically with the new state that results from processing recorded events, "dual writing" in the consumption of recorded events can be avoided.
 By also recording the commit position uniquely, the new state cannot be recorded twice, and hence the recorded state of the downstream component will be updated only once for any recorded event.
 By using the greatest recorded commit position to resume a catch-up subscription, all recorded events will eventually be processed.
-The combination of the "at most once" condition and the "at least once" condition gives the "exactly once" condition.
+The combination of the "at-most-once" condition and the "at-least-once" condition gives the "exactly-once" condition.

 The danger with "dual writing" in the consumption of recorded events is that if a recorded event is successfully processed and new state recorded atomically in one